A deep learning-based remaining useful life prediction approach for bearings: Degradation indicator training and RUL prediction algorithm

 The predicted numerical errors of the test bearings with the proposed approach and the tested methods are listed in Table \ref{comparison1}.
-Our approach achieves $Er\%$ of -0.29\%, 7.45\%, and -1.37\% for bearing1\_4, bearing1\_5, and bearing1\_6, respectively.
-It can be seen that the proposed approach achieves the smallest prediction errors comparing with the C1 and C2 methods.
+Our approach achieves $Er\%$ of -0.29\%, 6.83\%, and -1.37\% for bearing1\_4, bearing1\_5, and bearing1\_6, respectively, which are much more smaller than the C1 and C2 methods.
 C1 uses a linear time degradation label for the training of the CNN model.
 The results show more than 19\% prediction errors for test bearings and even 91.15\% prediction error is obtained from bearing1\_4, indicating that time degradation label is less effective than the DEI for the CNN training process.
 C2 is the method extracting the degradation indicator of the test bearings and define the FTs manually.
 As testing bearing1\_4, 1\_5, and 1\_6 operate under same working conditions of bearing1\_2, we employ the maximum and minimum value of bearing1\_2 to normalize the extracted DEIs of C2 method.
-With same working condition and same normalization parameters, FT of the proposed method could reasonable be used in C2 as well.
-To evaluate the impact of CNN modeling on the estimation of the final RUL, for the test bearings, the estimated DEIs extracted using HHT and calculated by trained CNN model are compared in Figure \ref{fig:DEIcomp}.
+With same working condition and same normalization parameters, FT of the proposed method could be reasonablely used in C2 as well.
+To evaluate the impact of CNN modeling on the estimation of the final RUL, for the test bearings, the estimated DEIs extracted using HHT and calculated by trained CNN model are compared in Fig. \ref{fig:DEIcomp}.
 Without the CNN modeling procedure, one of the main drawback of the C2 method is that it requires long time to calculate ($\sim$2\,s of each sampling period).
 This limits the practical application of this method in industry.
-Moreover, Figure \ref{fig:DEIcomp}(a) shows that due to the uncertainties and huge mount of noise, the DEI extracted by C2 method has already exceeded the FT before the exact failure time, resulting in a 100\% $E_r$.
-Similarly, in Figure \ref{fig:DEIcomp}(c), the DEI extracted of C2 method is much noised than it of proposed method.
+Moreover, Fig. \ref{fig:DEIcomp}(a) shows that due to the uncertainties and huge mount of noise, the DEI extracted by C2 method has already exceeded the FT before the exact failure time, resulting in a 100\% $E_r$.
+Similarly, in Fig. \ref{fig:DEIcomp}(c), the DEI extracted of C2 method is much noised than it of proposed method.
 At 16470\,s, the magnitude of DEI:C2 is almost close to the FT, this phenomenon might lead to a waste of sources due to much underestimated of RUL.
-The comparison results in Table \ref{comparison1} demonstrate the benefits of using DEI and CNN in estimating the RUL of REBs.
+The comparison results in Table \ref{comparison1} demonstrate the benefits of using DEI and CNN in estimating RULs of REBs.